Supreme Court upholds Trump travel ban, president claims vindication from 'hysterical' critics

 Chad was part of the proclamation but was taken off the list in April after the White House said it met enhanced visa security requirements.
 Iraq was listed in the original travel ban imposed last year but was removed in the second version.

-The state of Hawaii, three of its residents, and a Muslim-American group challenged the new restrictions, and a federal judge blocked enforcement.
-But the Supreme Court lifted the stay last December, and the government has been carrying it out in full ever since.
+The state of Hawaii, three of its residents and a Muslim-American group challenged the new restrictions, and a federal judge blocked enforcement.
+But the Supreme Court lifted the stay last December, and the government has been carrying it out in full since.

 The American Civil Liberties Union said Tuesday that it's "not the first time the Court has been wrong."